seanfisk/mastering-eos/manual/contributing/edit.rst

 Find the sentence and make the change.

 As shown in the previous section, you will want to :ref:`contributing-build-docs` and :ref:`contributing-view-results` after you make your change.
-Once you are happy with how it looks, it is time to create a branch on which to commit your change.
+Please make sure that you :ref:`contributing-run-tests` and they pass, specifically the ``spelling`` task for any documentation changes.
+Once you are happy with your modifications, it is time to create a branch on which to commit them.

 .. _Sphinx's reStructuredText Primer: http://sphinx-doc.org/rest.html